longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^

 The :guilabel:`Economics View` is a separate page set in a table format.
-When you click the button for it as shown in :numref:`Economics view button`, the client will switch to a listing of your nation's economy.
+When you click the button for it as shown in :numref:`Economics View Button`, the client will switch to a listing of your nation's economy.
 A nation's economy is mostly about city improvement, unit support, and maintenance.

-.. _Economics view button:
+.. _Economics View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-economy.png
   :align: center
-  :alt: Freeciv21 Economics
+  :alt: Freeciv21 economics
   :figclass: align-center

-  Economics view button
+  Economics View Button

 If you hover your mouse over the button, a pop up widget will appear and give you information about your